alf-p-steinbach/Expressive-Cpp/README.md

 ## Expressions

-A `wrapped_array` can of course also be used in ordinary expressions, e.g.
+A `as_array` can of course also be used in ordinary expressions, e.g.
 ```c++
 #include <iostream>
 $use_weakly_all_from( std );